riverbed/steelscript-appfwk/docs/tables.rst

     EWMA (exponential weighted moving average) of the ``{name}`` column using a span of 20 data points.

-For more advanced analysis techniques, see :ref:`analysis`.
+For more advanced analysis techniques, see :doc:`analysis`.

 Resamping Time Series Tables
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~